 Great processes reduce costs, improve consistency, eliminate waste and promotes continuous improvement.

-Principle 5: Systematic Approach to Management
+Principle 5: systematic approach to management

-ISO define this principle as:
+ISO defines this principle as:

-A business focuses their efforts on the key processes as well as aligning complementary processes to get better efficiency.
+A business focuses its efforts on the key processes as well as aligning complementary processes to get better efficiency.
 This means that multiple processes are managed together as a system which should lead to greater efficiency.

-Principle 6: Continual improvement
+Principle 6: continual improvement

-This principle is very straight forward: continual improvement should be an active business objective.
+This principle is very straightforward: continual improvement should be an active business objective.

 The benefits of this are clear: increased ability to embrace new opportunities, organisational flexibility and improved performance.
 Especially in difficult economic times, the businesses that thrive are those that can adapt to new market situations.